Krka National Park

 Top Highlights

-Well-maintained paths winding through water, greenery, and waterfalls.
+Well-maintained wooden paths winding through water, greenery and waterfalls, connecting the main viewpoints.

 Krka Monastery

-A Serbian Orthodox monastery located upstream, offering cultural depth and peaceful surroundings.
+A Serbian Orthodox monastery located upstream, offering cultural depth, medieval architecture and peaceful surroundings.

 Visovac Island

-A small river island with a Franciscan monastery, one of Krka's most iconic sights.
+A small river island with a Franciscan monastery set in the middle of Lake Visovac — one of Krka's most iconic views.

 Things to Do